WrestleMania 13: Main event

 The main event was a No Disqualification Match between The Undertaker and reigning champion Sycho Sid for the WWF Championship.
-Shawn Michaels provided commentary for the match.
-The then-heel superstar, Bret Hart, came out during the match and insulted Undertaker, Michaels and particularly Sid because he claimed that Sid had screwed him out of the title.
-Sid powerbombed Hart while Undertaker took advantage and began attacking the champion from behind.
-Undertaker went for an Old School but Sid took him in a bearhug.
-Sid attacked Undertaker with various moves and attacked him with television monitors, and applied a camel clutch on Undertaker.
-Sid had the advantage in the match until Hart came back and attacked Sid with a steel chair.
-He recovered and got Undertaker in the powerbomb but Hart returned again and distracted Sid which allowed Undertaker to hit Sid with the Tombstone and pin him to win the match.
+Shawn Michaels also provided commentary for the match.
+Before the match could begin, Bret Hart came out and insulted Undertaker, Michaels and particularly Sid, while claiming that he had been repeatedly screwed out of the title.
+Sid eventually powerbombed Hart before Undertaker took advantage and began attacking the champion from behind as the match finally began.
+At one point, Undertaker went for Old School, but Sid snatched him out of mid-air into a bearhug.
+Sid then attacked Undertaker with various maneuvers and even attacked him with television monitors, before applying a camel clutch on Undertaker.
+Sid had the advantage in the match until Bret Hart came back and attacked Sid with a steel chair.
+Sid would recover and attempted his signature powerbomb on Undertaker, but Hart returned once again and distracted Sid, which allowed Undertaker to hit Sid with the Tombstone and pin him to win the match and the WWF Championship.